jeffmagill/jeffmagill.dev/content/blog/building-a-flexible-modal-component-in-react.md

 3. **Content Area**: The flexible section that can contain any React nodes
 4. **Close Button**: Always accessible, whether in the header or floating

+### Why Not Use the Native Dialog Element?
+You might be wondering why we're avoiding the HTML `<dialog>` element here.
+While it offers built-in modal functionality, custom implementations give us more direct control over styling, positioning, and animations.
+The native dialog can also behave inconsistently across browsers, particularly with focus management and keyboard navigation.
+By rolling our own with divs and portals, we maintain complete control over the user experience, ensuring our modal works exactly as designed in all environments.

-Using React's functional components and hooks approach, the basic structure looks something like this:
+Using a custom approach with React's functional components and hooks approach, the basic structure looks something like this:

 ```tsx
 const Modal = ({ isOpen, onClose, title, children }) => {